Creator-Turbo/-depression-status/README.md

 ## To Do

-Implement cross-validation for model evaluation.
+Implement cross-validation for model evaluation.<br>
-Enhance hyperparameter tuning for better performance.
+Enhance hyperparameter tuning for better performance.<br>
-Add user authentication for personalized predictions in the Flask app.
+Add user authentication for personalized predictions in the Flask app.<br>
-Expand the dataset with additional mental health indicators.
+Expand the dataset with additional mental health indicators.<br>
-Improve web interface design for better user experience.
+Improve web interface design for better user experience. <br>

 ## Bug / Feature Request